Guido Stagnaro

 Guido Stagnaro (Sestri Levante, Liguria, Italy, 20 January 1925 – Milan, Italy, 18 February 2021) was an Italian film director (I cinque del quinto piano), screenwriter (In Love, Every Pleasure Has Its Pain), television writer, and writer.
 He was co-creator of Topo Gigio.

+He worked in the private tv station Antenna 3 Lombardia too.

 Stagnaro died from COVID-19 during the COVID-19 pandemic in Italy.